atingupta2005/apache-airflow-sep-23/Labs/06-sensors/README.md

 - If the condition is met, the task is marked successful and the DAG can move to downstream tasks.
 - If the condition isn't met, the sensor waits for another interval before checking again.

-### mode: How the sensor operates.
-There are two types of modes:
+### mode:
 - poke: This is the default mode.
 When using poke, the sensor occupies a worker slot for the entire execution time and sleeps between pokes.
 This mode is best if you expect a short runtime for the sensor.
 - reschedule: When using this mode, if the criteria is not met then the sensor releases its worker slot and reschedules the next check for a later time.
 This mode is best if you expect a long runtime for the sensor, because it is less resource intensive and frees up workers for other tasks.

+### poke_interval:
-### poke_interval: When using poke mode, this is the time in seconds that the sensor waits before checking the condition again.
+- When using poke mode, this is the time in seconds that the sensor waits before checking the condition again.
 The default is 60 seconds.

+### exponential_backoff:
-### exponential_backoff: When set to True, this setting creates exponentially longer wait times between pokes in poke mode.
+- When set to True, this setting creates exponentially longer wait times between pokes in poke mode.

+### timeout:
-### timeout: The maximum amount of time in seconds that the sensor checks the condition.
+- The maximum amount of time in seconds that the sensor checks the condition.
 If the condition is not met within the specified period, the task fails.

+### soft_fail:
-### soft_fail: If set to True, the task is marked as skipped if the condition is not met by the timeout.
+- If set to True, the task is marked as skipped if the condition is not met by the timeout.

 ## Commonly used sensors
 - Many Airflow provider packages contain sensors that wait for various criteria in different source systems.
 The following are some of the most commonly used sensors:

-### @task.sensor decorator: Allows you to turn any Python function that returns a PokeReturnValue into an instance of the BaseSensorOperator class.
-This way of creating a sensor is useful when checking for complex logic or if you are connecting to a tool via an API that has no specific sensor available.
+### @task.sensor decorator:
+- Allows you to turn any Python function that returns a PokeReturnValue into an instance of the BaseSensorOperator class
+- This way of creating a sensor is useful when checking for complex logic or if you are connecting to a tool via an API that has no specific sensor available.

+### S3KeySensor:
-### S3KeySensor: Waits for a key (file) to appear in an Amazon S3 bucket.
-This sensor is useful if you want your DAG to process files from Amazon S3 as they arrive.
+- Waits for a key (file) to appear in an Amazon S3 bucket.
+- This sensor is useful if you want your DAG to process files from Amazon S3 as they arrive.

+### DateTimeSensor:
-### DateTimeSensor: Waits for a specified date and time.
+- Waits for a specified date and time.
 This sensor is useful if you want different tasks within the same DAG to run at different times.

+### ExternalTaskSensor:
-### ExternalTaskSensor: Waits for an Airflow task to be completed.
+- Waits for an Airflow task to be completed.
 This sensor is useful if you want to implement cross-DAG dependencies in the same Airflow environment.

+### HttpSensor:
-### HttpSensor: Waits for an API to be available.
+- Waits for an API to be available.
 This sensor is useful if you want to ensure your API requests are successful.

+### SqlSensor:
-### SqlSensor: Waits for data to be present in a SQL table.
+- Waits for data to be present in a SQL table.
 This sensor is useful if you want your DAG to process data as it arrives in your database.

 ## Sensor best practices